vikranth1000/tutorials/programming_with_ai/docs/coding-tools.md

 - It can be in each dir of the repo and in your home folder

-- Tune your `CLAUDE.md`
+- You need to tune your `CLAUDE.md` by iterating on its effectiveness
+  - Use prompt improver
+  - Tune instructions
-  - Use instructions, e.g., `IMPORTANT` and `YOU MUST`
+    - E.g., `IMPORTANT` and `YOU MUST` to improve adherence

+- Claude Code requests permission for any action that might modify your system
+  - It prioritize safety
+  - You can customize `allowlist` in `.claude/settings.json`
+    ```bash
+    > more .claude/settings.local.json
+    {
+      "permissions": {
+        "allow": [
+          "Bash(find:*)",
+          "Bash(invoke --list)",
+          "Bash(grep:*)",
+          "Bash(ls:*)",
+          "WebFetch(domain:github.com)",
+          "Bash(python -m mypy:*)",
+          "Bash(python:*)",
+          "Bash(invoke git_branch_create -i 903)",
+          "Bash(gh pr create:*)",
+          "Bash(gh pr view:*)",
+          "Bash(invoke git_branch_create *)",
+          "Bash(git add:*)",
+          "Bash(git push:*)",
+          "Bash(git commit:*)"
+        ],
+        "deny": []
+      }
+    }
+    ```

-### 2. Give Claude more tools
+#### 2. Give Claude more tools

-- Curate list of allowed tools
-  - `.claude/settings.json`

-- Give Claude more tools
+- You can give Claude more tools
+  - Knows and Unix tools
+  - Knows GitHub `gh` CLI
   - Knows MCP and REST APIs
-  - Knows GitHub `gh` and Unix tools
   - Give your tools name and usage examples
   - Document used tools in `CLAUDE.md`

+- Curate list of allowed tools
+  - `.claude/settings.json`

 - Store prompt templates in Markdown files in `.claude/commands`
-  - Become available as `/` commands (you can pass commands)
+  - Are available as `/` commands (you can pass commands)
+  - E.g., for `.claude/commands/fix_gh_issue.md`, you can run
+    `/project:fix_gh_issue 1234`

-### 3. Try common workflows
+#### 3. Try common workflows

+- **Explore**
   - Ask to read relevant files (but tell it not to write any code)
     - E.g., `read logging.py`
+    - E.g., `read the file that handles logging`
+  - Codebase Q&A
+    - Use for learning and exploration
+    - Ask questions like in pair programming

+- **Plan**
+  - Claude tends to jump to coding a solution
+  - Asking Claude to plan first improves performance for the tasks that require thinking upfront
   - Ask to make a plan for how to approach a specific problem
     - Use the word `think` < `think hard` < `ultrathink` to allocate thinking budget
-  - Create a doc (or GH issue) with its plan
+    - Create a markdown doc with its plan

+- **Code**
 - Ask to implement solution in code
   - Ask to verify how reasonable is the solution or pieces
 - Ask to commit and create a PR
-  - Ask to update READMEs and changelog
+  - Ask to update `README` and changelog

+- **TDD development**
   - Test-driven development (TDD) becomes powerful with agentic coding
+    - Claude performs best when it has a clear target to iterate against
   - Ask to write tests based on expected input / output pairs
     - Be explicit asking to avoid creating mock implementations for functionalities that don't exist yet
   - Tell to run the tests and confirm they fail
     - Often helpful to tell not to write implementation
   - Ask to commit tests when satisfied with them
   - Ask to write code that passes the tests, without modifying the tests
     - Tell to keep going until all tests pass
   - Ask to commit code when satisfied

-- Codebase Q&A
-  - Use for learning and exploration
-  - Ask questions like in pair programming

-- Use to interact with Git
+- Use Claude to interact with Git
+  - E.g.,
+    ```bash
+    > echo "How to show the Git history of last 5 commits" | claude -p
+    `git log --oneline -5`
+    ```
+  - "Write a commit message"
+  - "Resolve rebase conflicts"

 - Use to interact with GitHub
   - Create PRs
+  - Fix failing builds
-  - Fix failing builds or linter warnings
+  - Fix linter warnings

 - Read and write Jupyter notebooks
   - Have CC and .ipynb opened in VS code
-  - Make data "aesthetically pleasing"
+  - "Make data visualization aesthetically pleasing"

-### 4. Optimize your workflow
+#### 4. Optimize your workflow

 - Be specific and give clear directions to avoid iterations
   - Bad: Add tests for `foo.py`